lmb-freiburg/ovqa/README.md

 ## Running

+* See `run_scripts/` for running the model evaluation.
+* Either run the evaluation yourself or download the model outputs as described in "Setup model outputs" above, then run `run_scripts/eval_results.sh` to compute the metrics.
-See `run_scripts/` for running the model evaluation and computing the metrics.
-See `assets/tables` for the numbers to expect.
+* See `assets/tables` for the final numbers to expect.
+* Check `load_*.py` if you want to only load the dataset.

 ## Dev commands